mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "They can wait a va'ala until I return"

-"Kip-"
+"Kipnu-"

 "You really don't want me to go, do you?"

-"Kip...if you go with me, it will be a long time before you come back."
+"Kipnu...if you go with me, it will be a long time before you come back."

 "What are you talking about?
 The trains run four times a day."

 "This isn't about the trains, ok?
 I'm going on this journey alone and it might be a while before I come back"

 "Stop being cryptic.
-What are you planning, Lif?"
+What are you planning, Liffa?"

 His gaze cast an unseen heat on my resolve.
 How easy it would be to have him next to me while I interrupted the court of Shaki about some important science I didn't understand.
 To know that I wasn't alone in thinking this was the right thing.
 But any punishment or irreversible injury that might befall him would be my guilt to carry.
 It's not the sort of thing that fades away.